dschil138/Fulcrum/README.md

 While this is a split keyboard, I have chosen to hard-wire the halves together.
 You can follow my wiring if you'd like, or if you want to use a TRRS cable to connect the halves, KMK does offer I2C connection functionality.
 There is a wiring diagram in the photos folder.

 ## Hotswap Sockets
 There is no PCB for this keyboard, it is a hand-wired build.
-But we all still want to be able to swap out different switches, so I've made printable hot-swap socket holders that allow you to still do so.
+But we all still want to be able to swap out different switches, so I've made printable hot-swap socket holders that allow you to do that.
 You can find both the MX & Choc versions [here](https://www.printables.com/model/284057-hot-swap-socket-holders).

 ---